Choose the dinner area before the restaurant

 Keep Seaport and Fort Point tight

-When the day is shaped by BCEC, Fort Point, the waterfront, or family attractions, use Seaport/Fort Point dining instead of adding another neighborhood.
+When BCEC, Fort Point, the harbor, or family attractions already shape the day, use Seaport/Fort Point dining instead of adding another neighborhood.

-• Use Committee or Lolita when the group needs a more social or non-seafood Seaport plan.
+• Use Committee or Lolita when the group needs a social or non-seafood Seaport/Fort Point plan.

 If the day ends after the Freedom Trail

-North End is the natural food lane, but decide whether the group wants wait-heavy seafood, a planned Italian dinner, pizza, or pastry.
+North End is the natural dining area, but decide which version: wait-heavy seafood, planned Italian, casual pizza, or pastry-only.

 If the day starts near Back Bay, Fenway, or museums

-South End is often the better dinner extension because it adds neighborhood energy without forcing the evening into North End crowds.
+South End is often the better dinner extension because it adds neighborhood energy without forcing the evening across town into North End crowds.

 Weather fallback